Naga National Council: Declaration of independence

+Plebiscite

 In February 1950, the NNC declared that it would hold a referendum to decide the issue of Naga sovereignty.
 The Government of India condemned NNC as "the voice of the misguided", and rejected NNC's proposal.
 Nevertheless, NNC decided to conduct a plebiscite on 16 May 1951 and claimed that 99.9% of the Nagas wanted independence from India.
 Since it is not clear who actually participated in the plebiscite, the inflated percentage is doubtful.
 Several of the Naga people inhabited the territory outside the region in which NNC was active.
 Also, the bulk of the educated Naga people worked outside the region, and the Indian Government had banned its employees from participating in the plebiscite.
 The Indian Government and the Government of Assam rejected the result.

 Phizo met Nehru in December 1951 near Tezpur in Assam, in March 1952 at Delhi, and in July 1952 at Dibrugarh.
 He was arrested in Burma for illegal entry.

 The first Indian general elections were held in 1952, which were boycotted by the separatist leaders.
 The NNC vice-president, Imkongmeren Ao, submitted a memorandum to Nehru on 18 October 1952, complaining against killing of a Naga, and reminding him of Nagas' desire for independence.

 In 1953, a meeting was organized between the Indian Prime Minister Jawaharlal Nehru and the Burmese Prime Minister U Nu, to decide on borders between India and Burma.
 The separatist leaders termed the meeting as the process of dividing Naga territory between the two countries.
 Nehru and U Nu visited the Naga areas in India and Burma.
 On 30 March 1953, when they visited Kohima, the deputy commissioner of the district disallowed the NNC delegation from meeting Nehru, apparently without Nehru's knowledge.
 Consequently, Nehru's public meeting was boycotted by NNC and its sympathizers.